Instead of emailing interesting articles to yourself or saving inspiring ideas in an app, just send them to Idea Journal.

 using your Google credentials and set your preferences for how you’ll interact with IJ.

-IJ will then email you a personalized “newsletter of your thoughts” based on your preferences.
+IJ will then email you a personalized Digest with a curated mix of articles and ideas based on your interests.

 Our approach to building Idea Journal uses research on creativity and innovation both as a source of inspiration and as a guide.*